iunera/codeanalysis/README.md

 - Approach
 - Demo
 - Feature Description
-- How to use your own projects / Own csv files
+- How to use your own projects / Other CSV file loading
 - Acknowledgement
 - Related Work/Similar projects